baziotis/Dmemmove/README.md

 This will compile with `-O -inline`.
 Refer to the `run.d` file for more info and `tests.d` to see the test suite code.

 ### Run the benchmark suite
-This suite benchmarks `Dmemset` against `memmove/memcpy` of the C Standard Library.
+This suite benchmarks `Dmemcpy` against `memmove/memcpy` of the C Standard Library.

 `rdmd run benchmarks`